Minecraft-3DS-Community/Minecraft-3ds-unistore/README.md

 # THE MINECRAFT 3DS UNISTORE
 The NEW Minecraft 3DS Community UniStore, and the #1 place to get custom content for the game.

 ## Our unistore is now recommended!
-You can istall it by going into Recommended Unistores section in Universal Updater
+You can install it by going into Recommended Unistores section in Universal Updater

 ## Information